jembi/openhim-docs/README.md

 ### Build a new documentation version

-When building a new version of the documentation, ensure that once the the changes are merged into the `master` branch that you also create a tag release within the repository.
-This is important as the new version added to the website needs to point to a a release version to see any release notes
+When building a new version of the documentation, ensure that once the changes are merged into the `master` branch that you also create a tag release within the repository.
+This is important as the new version added to the website needs to point to a release version to see the release notes

 ```bash
 $ yarn run docusaurus docs:version 5.3.x